 - the Privacy Act otherwise permits the offshore disclosure.

 ASC may also store and process personal information at offshore locations, including cloud database or computing facilities provided by third parties.
 By providing your personal information to ASC, you consent to your personal information being disclosed offshore for this purpose.

-Where ASC does disclose personal information outside Australia, the countries in which those offshore recipients are likely to be located are the United States of America, Sweden and Spain.
+Where ASC does disclose personal information outside Australia, the countries in which those offshore recipients are likely to be located are the United States of America, France, Sweden and Spain.